Install Apache, MariaDB, PHP (LAMP stack) In Ubuntu 18.04 LTS Server

 Now, run the following command to allow incoming HTTP and HTTPS traffic for this profile:

 $ sudo ufw allow in "Apache Full" Rules updated Rules updated (v6)

-If you want to allow https traffic, but only http (80) traffic, run:
+If you don’t want to allow https traffic, but only http (80) traffic, run this command instead:

 $ sudo ufw app info "Apache"

 Now, open up your web browser and navigate to http://localhost/ or http://IP-Address/.